 The Union also represents the interests of its members at all levels of government, in courts, and in legislatures.
 ATU is a member the AFL-CIO, and the CLC – the national labor organizations of the United States and Canada, respectively.

 The Union is governed by an international president, international executive vice president, international secretary treasurer, and 18 international vice presidents who are elected every three years at the ATU’s International Convention.
 The 18 international vice presidents form the Union’s General Executive Board.

-ATU international headquarters is located in Washington, DC.
-The offices of the Union’s Canadian Council are located near Ottawa, in Rexdale, ON.
+ATU international headquarters is located in Silver Spring, MD.
+The offices of ATU Canada are located near Toronto, in Rexdale, ON.